mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[
 ## Imperative or Declarative

-To manage 1000's of nodes it becomes necessary to be able to make declarative requests to the system.
+To manage 100's, 1000's, 10,000's of nodes it's necessary to make declarative requests to the system.

-<br/> <br/>

 |                   |         Imperative     |               Declarative      |
 | ----------------- | ---------------------- | ------------------------------ |